AndersonBillss/startup/notes.md

 ## Service Notes

 It's super cool to have a service connecting players.
 I feel like I really improved my skills in designing APIs.
 The hardest part about creating the API was verification.
 I have never used cookies for verification; I usually just use localstorage.
 But I actually found this method very simple once I figured it out.
 Now that my server is hosted, I can finally test it out with other people!

+## DB Notes

+This was an easier deliverable.
+I seperated functions that access/manipulate data into a seperate file.
+From there, it was just a matter of replacing functions with database versions one by one.
+It is really cool to be able to persist data like this because it will allow me to roll out updates without resetting user data.